mate-academy/vue_dynamic-list-of-posts/README.md

 > Here is [the working version](https://mate-academy.github.io/vue_dynamic-list-of-posts/#/)

 1. Learn the `.html` files to get all needed layouts;
+   - Bulma is required to have all styles
 1. Initially the `App` shows the `Posts table` and `Create new post` button

    - show the `<Loader>` while waiting for the API response;